data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/swift.md

       Rclone will still chunk files bigger than chunk_size when doing normal copy operations.

-   --swift-env-auth
-      Get swift credentials from environment variables in standard OpenStack form.

-      Examples:
-         | false | Enter swift credentials in the next step.
-         | true  | Get swift credentials from environment vars.
-                 | Leave other fields blank if using this.

-   --swift-tenant-domain
-      Tenant domain - optional (v3 auth) (OS_PROJECT_DOMAIN_NAME).

-   --swift-storage-url
-      Storage URL - optional (OS_STORAGE_URL).

-   --swift-auth-token
-      Auth Token from alternate authentication - optional (OS_AUTH_TOKEN).

-   --swift-application-credential-id
-      Application Credential ID (OS_APPLICATION_CREDENTIAL_ID).

-   --swift-chunk-size
-      Above this size files will be chunked into a _segments container.

-      Above this size files will be chunked into a _segments container.
-The default for this is 5 GiB which is its maximum value.

    --swift-no-large-objects
       Disable support for static and dynamic large objects